Johnnycyan/AI-Twitch-TTS/README.md

 > 1. Download latest release:
 >     1. [Latest Release](https://github.com/Johnnycyan/AI-Twitch-TTS/releases)
 >
-> 2. Create a voices.json file in the same directory and fill it like this:
+> 2. Create a voices.json file in the same directory and fill it like this (as many as you want, names are used in the url):
 > ```json
 > {
->     "voice1": "voice-id",
+>     "defaultvoice": "voice-id",
->     "voice2": "voice-id"
+>     "optionalvoice1": "voice-id"
 > }
 > ```
 >